chrisbetze/recipe-app-api/README.md

 ### Manage team access to an organization repository

 You can give a team access to a repository or change a team's level of access to a repository in your repository settings.
-This will help us also to **group** the repositories under the teams with specific permissions.
+This will help you also **group** the repositories under your teams with specific permissions.

 For more information, see [Managing teams and people with access to your repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository#inviting-a-team-or-person).